Develop Smart Home Skills for Multiple Languages

 - If your skill supports multiple languages/regions, you must provide ARNs for each region.
 Provide one of the regional ARNs for the default.

-Example phrases and consumer guidance for multiple languages
+Example phrases and customer guidance for multiple languages

-Amazon provides example smart home phrases to consumers at the following links:
+Amazon provides example smart home phrases to customers at the following links: